WVUStableIsotopeLab/Sobel-Edge-Detection/README.txt

 in the nested-loop.

-The output magnitudes are ultimately generated for each native square at the third iteration of sobel operator application.
+The output magnitudes are ultimately generated for each native square at the third iteration of Sobel operator application.
 Values are written to a user selected output file.